Negotiation Skills Course

 And like any game, there are rules and conventions.

-We help people explore their own rules and beliefs about negotiation and how they either support or get in the way of success.
+In this part of the negotiation training, we’ll help you explore your own rules and beliefs about negotiation and how they either support or get in the way of success.

 People take on roles when they negotiate, whether it's conscious or unconscious and sometimes they can get in the way of good negotiations.